 I never thought it would happen to me, but it’s happening.
 I’m becoming a wine geek.
 Perhaps it was naive of me not to see this coming.
 Wine is insidious.
-It creeps up on you and before you realize it, you are on a quest for the next great or unique wine or grape varietal.
+It creeps up on you and before you realize it, you are on a quest for the next unique wine or grape varietal.

 Soon, I’ll be visiting France, which is the Holy Grail for wine enthusiasts.
 This is serious.
 I took the WSET to gain a better understanding of the world’s wine regions and the grapes grown there.
 The WSET course was great for that – along with learning how to taste wine properly.
 But with knowledge comes, well, more understanding, and with more understanding comes discernment.
 With discernment comes… you see where I’m going with this?
 In the words of my teacher, MW (Master of Wine) Dilek Caner, “Life is too short to drink bad wine.”
 I couldn’t agree more.